KatarzynaRuksza/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+In first case (line 34), the output should be 10 as the x varaiable is global and it will be visble for the function.
+In second case (line 35), the variable will not be visible as it only exists inside the function body.

 ## Question 3